 Each of these facets are valid and each one needs to be addressed.
 In doing so, we will experience more inner peace and harmony within ourselves and in our interactions with others.
-In addition, we can avoid being hi-jacked by intense emotions, beliefs or unhelpful behaviors that may have become a habit.
-We then live from a place of wisdom and clarity.
+In addition, we can avoid being hi-jacked, more often than not, by intense emotions, beliefs or unhelpful behaviors that may have become ingrained habits.
+We then can live from a place of wisdom and clarity.
 In addition, we will be discovering and utilizing inner resources that we’ve had all along but have remained unrecognized or unclaimed.

 In my work, IFS has proven to be extraordinary.
 This method works on a wide spectrum of issues from solving problems, peak performance, personal growth and development, feeling like something is missing in oneself or life, relationship issues, anxiety, addictions, depression and trauma, etc.

-The Self Leadership theory believes that people have an innate capacity, wisdom, depth and intuitive knowledge that may be blocked by any number of fears or circumstances.
-By gently releasing these fears (known or not), we can tap into our internal resources and release any burdens we may be carrying.
-So, rather than utilizing a therapy that is focused upon superficial change, IFS is a very self-empowering therapy that brings about deep and long lasting change.
+The Internal Family System’s theory believes that people have an innate capacity, wisdom, depth and intuitive knowledge that may be blocked by any number of fears. parts or circumstances.
+By gently releasing these fears and addressing any blocks (known or not), we can tap into our internal resources and fully release any burdens we may be carrying.
+So, rather than utilizing a therapy that is focused upon superficial change, IFS is a very self-empowering therapy that brings about deep and life-long lasting change.